-So what are the categories for April 1-June 30, 2019?
-Well, if you have road trips, spring fun or DIY house projects on the agenda, you'll be pleased:
+So what are the categories for Oct.
+1-Dec.
+31, 2019?
+Well, if you have holiday shopping on your list and Black Friday and Cyber Monday circled on your calendar, you'll be pleased:

 If you have either of these cards in your wallet, don't miss out on the opportunity to earn up to $75 cash back in the bonus categories.
-You'll earn 5 percent back on the first $1,500 in combined spending at grocery stores and home improvement stores with Chase Freedom® and 5% back on the first $1,500 spent at gas stations, Uber and Lyft with Discover it® Cash Back.
+You'll earn 5% back on the first $1,500 in combined spending at department stores and on Paypal and Chase Pay purchases with Chase Freedom® and 5% back on the first $1,500 spent at Amazon.com, Target and Walmart.com with Discover it® Cash Back.
 Remember for both cards that you'll only earn that bonus if you activate each quarter – that's easy to do through your cardholder account online.

 Given that these categories don't overlap at all, it's a good quarter to talk about the benefits of carrying BOTH cards in order to maximize your cash back earning opportunity.
 Neither card carries an annual fee, so you can certainly have them both in your wallet without worrying about offsetting that fee.
 But there are some other things to consider as well: